pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 - Quantum-resistant contracts will maintain compatibility with legacy contracts in two ways: 1) they can include legacy functions that are not quantum-resistant; 2) quantum-resistant functions can be accessed by legacy wallets through an external quantum-resistant signature generator.

-- Some quantum-resistant dApps may support the legacy accounts by implementing both ~~the~~ quantum-resistant and legacy protocols.
+- Some quantum-resistant dApps may support the legacy accounts by implementing both quantum-resistant and legacy protocols.

-- Quantum-resistant accounts can interact with ~~the~~ quantum-resistant smart contracts and dApps using the quantum-resistant wallets.
-They may ~~also be able to~~ interact with ~~the~~ legacy smart contracts and dApps if quantum-resistant wallets include a fallback mechanism for these scenarios.
+- Quantum-resistant accounts can interact with quantum-resistant smart contracts and dApps using the quantum-resistant wallets.
+They may interact with legacy smart contracts and dApps if quantum-resistant wallets include a fallback mechanism for these scenarios.

 - The table below shows whether a quantum-resistant object can interact with or support a legacy object.
 Since legacy objects cannot interact with quantum-resistant objects, the corresponding reverse table is not included.